VachaLab/qq-manual/src/qq_stat.md

 qq stat
 ```

 Displays a summary of all unfinished (queued, running, or exiting) jobs associated with the current batch server.
+The display looks similar to the display of [`qq jobs`](qq_jobs.md#description-of-the-output).

 ```bash
 qq stat -e